 No one wants to go into a basketball game down by a dozen points from the tip-off—but that is exactly what American exporters do every day.
 Nor is the situation getting easier: More than 100 trade agreements are currently under negotiation among our trading partners.

 The U.S. Chamber believes that American workers, farmers, and companies must be allowed to operate on a level playing field when it comes to trade.
 Trade agreements should treat American manufacturers, service providers, farmers and ranchers the same as their foreign competitors.
 Indeed, America’s elected leaders have a duty to look out for the trading interests of American citizens at least as carefully as those of our friends and allies overseas.

-The good news is that America’s trade agreements do a spectacular job creating a level playing field — and tremendous commercial gains are the proof in the pudding.
-According to data from the U.S. Department of Commerce, nearly half of U.S. exports go to countries with which the United States has free-trade agreements (FTAs) even though they represent about 10% of global GDP.
+The good news is that America’s trade agreements do a spectacular job creating a level playing field—and tremendous commercial gains are the proof in the pudding.
+According to data from the U.S. Department of Commerce, nearly half of U.S. exports go to countries with which the United States has free-trade agreements (FTAs) even though they represent about 6% of the world’s population.
 By tearing down foreign barriers to U.S. products, these agreements have a proven ability to make big markets even out of small economies.